 According to K.P.
 Buteyko, MD-PhD, the level of carbon dioxide in the lungs is the primary regulator of many bodily functions. when this level is below normal, the body is thrown off balance: the pH level is negatively affected along with the oxygenation of various organs (for more information, please, read the Theory of Dr. Buteyko’s method). over time the CO2 level in the lungs could become dangerously low as a result of Hyperventilation.
 This creates a life-threatening situation.
 The human body will attempt to prevent this from happening and will fight to maintain the CO2 level in the lungs as close to the norm as possible.

-Nasal breathing is essential to health
+Nasal breathing is essential for health

 Dr. Buteyko discovered that Many people habitually hyperventilate, which lowers their CO2 level.
 Hyperventilation becomes especially strong when a person breathes through his or her mouth. nasal breathing is essential for maintaining health.
 Unfortunately, switching to nasal breathing can sometimes be a difficult task for people who constantly breathe through their mouths during the day and especially during the night.